UVicLibrary/Vault/documentation/Developing_with_Docker.md

 #### Using GitHub Desktop

 1. Go to File > Clone Repository > URL
-2. Paste the following URL in: https://github.com/UVicLibrary/Vault (And change the local directory/folder if desired)
+2. Paste the following URL in: https://github.com/UVicLibrary/Vault and select a local directory
+    1. **If you're using Docker on Windows, we recommend creating or selecting a directory in the WSL 2 / Linux file system so Docker will run faster.
+See the [Speeding up Docker on Windows](./Speeding_up_Docker_on_Windows.md) section for more.**
 3. Click Clone
 4. [Switch](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/managing-branches#switching-between-branches) to the `docker_multitenant` branch

 ### Step 3: Build the Docker Images

-1. Open the terminal (bash/command line) on Mac, or Powershell on Windows (or open a Powershell tab in your Windows Terminal).
+1. Open the terminal (bash/command line) on Mac, or in Ubuntu or Powershell on Windows (or open a Powershell/Ubuntu tab in your
+Windows Terminal).
+We recommend using Ubuntu on Windows for better performance (see [Speeding up Docker on Windows](./Speeding_up_Docker_on_Windows.md)).
 2. Navigate to the folder/directory you downloaded Vault into (`cd file/path`)
 3. Run `docker-compose build` to build the application.
 This can take a while depending on your computer's specs.